Sanket-Balani/music-genre-classification/README.md

-# music-genre-classification
+**Music Genre Classification**
 A hybrid approach combining graph-based and audio-based techniques for accurate music genre classification.

-**Music Genre Classification**

 This repository explores the use of Machine Learning (ML) and Deep Learning (DL) techniques for music genre classification.
 The project utilizes the GTZAN dataset, a collection of audio clips from ten music genres.